 Houseisms (Embedding disabled) 6.
 Spoiler Alert: If you haven't seen The Wire and intend to some day, skip the following description.
 5. The great asperger's novel.
 Anthem.
 Temple Grandin: The world needs all kinds of minds.
 NeuroTribes.
 The autism pandemic, in other words, is an optical illusion, one brought about by an original sin of diagnostic parsimony.

 Description Autistic culture is the culture created by and for autistics.
+Much of it has been developed in the Autistic community, while other parts of it have developed as a result of interactions outside of it.
+Autistic culture has been studied by cultural anthropologists.
+Autistic culture has developed its own customs, traditions, and approaches to expression and social interaction.
 The Aspergian Mythos and Ethos.
 Posted September 06, 2008 02:23 PM A forgotten civilisation We call this land Aspergia.

 We pronounce it so because no one knows what its real name was, or the tongue spoken by its people.
 ASPIE STRATEGY: The Hidden Autistics - Asperger's in Adults.
 Recently I encountered a problem while collaborating with a group therapist with whom I share a patient.

 My patient has progressed quickly in therapy, as do many adults on the spectrum.
 However he did not start off as stereotypically autistic.
 In fact, initially he presented as many of my patients do: shy, articulate, witty.
 Good eye contact.
 Wrong Planet - Autism Community.
 Monkeypicked Aspie.